mozilla/release-services/base/relengapi/blueprints/docs/src/deployment/config.rst

 LDAP Groups
 ~~~~~~~~~~~

-The ``ldap-groups`` type supports looking up the authenticated user in LDAP, then mapping that user's group membership to a set of allowed actions.
+The ``ldap-groups`` type supports looking up the authenticated user in LDAP, then mapping that user's group membership to a set of allowed permissions.
 The configuration looks like this::

-    RELENGAPI_ACTIONS = {
+    RELENGAPI_PERMISSIONS = {
         'type': 'ldap-groups',

-        # map from group CN to actions
+        # map from group CN to permissions
-        'group-actions': {
+        'group-permissions': {
             'team_relops': ['tasks.create', 'base.tokens.view'],
             'team_releng': ['base.tokens.issue', 'base.tokens.view'],
         },